oroinc/documentation/backend/entities/customize-datagrids/backend/editable-grid-cells.rst

 Common options:

-Section ``inline_editing`` with option ``enable`` for columns makes the cell editable.
-Option ``cellSelection`` adds behavior of the editable cell in grid in the frontend.
+The section ``inline_editing`` with the option ``enable`` for columns makes the cell editable.
+Option ``cellSelection`` adds the editable cell's behavior in the frontend grid.

 Event listener ``\Oro\Bundle\DataGridBundle\EventListener\CellSelectionListener`` is applied to all grids with the ``cellSelection`` option.
-If this option is specified, the listener will add a js module ``orodatagrid/js/datagrid/listener/change-editable-cell-listener`` to handle changes behavior in the frontend.
+If this option is specified, the listener will add a js module ``orodatagrid/js/datagrid/listener/change-editable-cell-listener`` to handle changes in behavior in the frontend.

-To receive the select options or radio buttons values, use the ``oro_entity_extend.enum_value_provider`` service which provides the ability to get enum values by enum code.
+To receive the select options or radio button values, use the ``oro_entity_extend.enum_value_provider`` service, which provides the ability to get enum values by enum code.

 2. **Add** ``oro_entity_changeset`` **to form type**

 .. code-block:: php

     $builder
         ...